 Heavily inspired from Ehdrigor by Allen Turner.

-The Realm is innate living magic.
-It is burning with life.
-Sometimes conflicts in The Realm have less to do with misunderstanding and war between the clans and instead are rooted in the very nature of a magical and sentient land.
+Sometimes conflicts in the Realm have less to do with misunderstanding and war between the clans and instead are rooted in the very nature of a magical and sentient land.

-In The Realm all of existence is thought of as The Cloth of Life.
-Thing, a name for the unknowable primal creative energy, caused The Weavers to weave the strands of fate that lead us all to our fortune or doom.
-Sometimes great heroes and thinkers can influence The Cloth of Life or even change or cut the weft and warp of The Cloth itself.
+In the Realm all of existence is thought of as the Cloth of Life.
+Thing, a name for the unknowable primal creative energy, dreamed into existence the Weavers, and the Weavers weave the strands of fate that lead us all to our fortune or doom.
+Sometimes great heroes and thinkers can influence the Cloth of Life or even change or cut the weft and warp of the Cloth itself.

-However, all of this noisy and chaotic weaving and changing and cutting angers what lies in between and under the threads of the cloth, what lies in The Quiet, the original nothingness from which life sprang.
-What rests in The Quiet despises being roused from its infinite slumber and seeks to quiet all life and bring things back to the nothingness before The Cloth of Life came into being.
+However, all of this noisy and chaotic weaving and changing and cutting angers what lies in between and under the threads of the cloth, what lies in the Quiet, the original nothingness from which life sprang.
+What rests in the Quiet despises being roused from its infinite slumber and seeks to end all life and bring things back to the nothingness it knew before the Cloth of Life came into being.

 A Sorrow is often called a Shadow when it begins to rule a House.
 Such as, “A Shadow has fallen upon the House of Drake after a century of war.
 Their hearts seem now to be ruled more by suspicion than by love.”